alphagov/govuk-design-system/src/components/cookie-banner/index.md

 Position the cookie banner after the opening `<body>` tag and before the ’skip to main content‘ link.
 If you're using the Nunjucks page template, use the `bodyStart` block.

+Do not make the Cookie banner component ‘sticky’ to the top of the page by using `position: fixed` or any other method.
+This is to make sure it does not cover or obscure any content which has a focus applied.
+This is to comply with [WCAG 2.2 success criterion 2.4.11 Focus not obscured (minimum)](https://www.w3.org/WAI/WCAG22/Understanding/focus-not-obscured-minimum.html).

 ### Option 1: If you’re only using essential cookies

 You can choose not to have a cookie banner if the service only sets essential or 'strictly necessary' cookies, as these do not need user consent.